-The Kennedys and a Cover-Up: The Bizarre True Story of Chappaquiddick
+Inside the Bizarre True Story of Chappaquiddick

 But either way, scandal has a long shelf life.
 A story's timeliness can actually bounce around from era to era, hiding in plain sight for years before it's determined that it's a story that needs revisiting.
 And now seems to be the time that every crime, misstep and mystery is primed for a retelling, with Hollywood cranking out project after project to satiate a public more eager than ever to find answers to the questions of "why?" and "how?"

-Starting tomorrow the film Chappaquiddick, starring Jason Clarke as Sen. Edward Kennedy, looks to shed some light on a truly bizarre chapter in, not just the teeming Kennedy family history, but in American history in general.
-The story of the accident that occurred on July 19, 1969, and its aftermath is one for the ages, but at the time it had to share a news cycle with not only the Apollo 11 moon landing the next day, but the murders of Sharon Tate and six others by the Manson family barely three weeks later.
+A truly bizarre chapter in not just the teeming Kennedy family history but in American history in general, the story of the accident that occurred on July 19, 1969, on Chappaquiddick Island and its aftermath is one for the ages.
+At the time, however, it shared a news cycle with the Apollo 11 moon landing the next day, and then the murders of Sharon Tate and six others by the Manson family barely three weeks later.

+And with the 50th anniversary of these wildly different yet still poignant events upon us, history has understandably repeated itself.
+Chappa-what?

 Ted Kennedy, the youngest of Joseph P. Kennedy Sr. and Rose Kennedy's nine children, had his eyes on the presidency—and the Kennedys' stalwart supporters, devastated by the assassination of President John F. Kennedy in 1963 and the murder of Sen. Robert F. Kennedy while he was campaigning for the Democratic nomination in 1968, had great hopes for the 30-year-old senator from Massachusetts as well.